fayssalElAnsari/Kotlin-Meta-Model/ReadMe.md

 * In each step of the meta-model development, we will try to reproduce a code snippet with increasing complexity.
 In a way that reflects the logic behind the Kotlin language.
 While avoiding to build unecessary entities and reusing entities when possible, and using the right type of relationship between them.
 Our goal is to let the user generate a syntaxicly **correct** code from a built kotlin program model.

-* The order of execution of steps is the same as the order of adding childs to an entitiy.
+* The order of execution of steps is the same as the order of adding childs to an entity.

+* In Kotlin, functions are considered first-class constructs.
+This means that functions can be treated as a data type.
+You can store functions in variables, pass them to other functions as arguments, and return them from other functions.

 ## Meta Model Features
 ### 1.